FOR MORE INFORMATION

-During auditions, students will be seen by the creative team of Romeo and Juliet, which is comprised of the Director and the Co-Director/Stage Manager.
+During auditions, students will be seen by the creative team, which is comprised of the Director and the Co-Director/Stage Manager.
 Each audition is a 10-minute private slot in which the student is asked to perform a 1-minute long Shakespearean monologue.
 It is strongly encouraged that the monologue be memorized.
 Students should come to the audition in clothes comfortable enough to move in as the creative team may give adjustments that involve movement.

 Students will be notified as to whether or not they should attend callbacks once all initial auditions are complete.
 Callbacks are a time for the creative team to gather information they may not have gathered at auditions.
 All callback sides will be given at callbacks.
 If you do not receive a callback, you may still receive a role.

 In casting, we take several things into account: